Cadastral Consulting, LLC, Quality Continuing Education for the Surveying, Land Use, and Design Professional

 Return to list of all classes

-This intermediate–to–advanced level seminar covers the historic, scientific and legal relationships of tidal datums, navigability, public ownership of the bed, and private boundaries.
-Specific topics include the Ordinary High/Low Water Mark, the “thread of the stream”, accretion and avulsion, floodplains, wetlands, Swamp and Overflowed lands, and grants from prior sovereigns.
+This seminar covers the historic, scientific and legal relationships of tidal datums, navigability, public ownership of the bed, and private boundaries within and/or controlled by the water.
+Specific topics include the Ordinary High and Low Water Marks, the "thread of the stream", accretion and avulsion, floodplains, wetlands, Swamp and Overflowed lands, and grants from prior sovereigns.

-This seminar is based on the common law of America but it notes situations where federal and or state laws differ.
+This seminar is based on the common law of America as well as noting situations where federal and or state laws differ.
+It contains many illustrations.

 Return to list of Chuck's classes